regenrek/oplink/packages/cli/README.md

 - `name`: Optional name override for the registered tool (default is the config key)
 - `description`: Description of what the workflow/tool does
-- `prompt`: Custom prompt (completely replaces default prompt if workflow name is also an active preset)
+- `prompt`: Custom prompt
-- `context`: Additional context to append to the prompt (does not replace default prompt for presets)
+- `context`: Additional context to append to the prompt
 - `tools`: Array or object of tools available in this mode, with flexible definition styles
 - `toolMode`: Mode of tool execution, either "sequential" or "situational" (defaults to "situational")
 - `parameters`: Object mapping of parameters as input to the tool - supports template injection using {{ parameter_name }}